Build Agent Advocates, Not Platform Agents: The Default Path: Platform Agents

 \subsection{Platform agents are the default path.}

 Platform agents will likely increase the \textit{concentration}, \textit{degree}, and \textit{scope} of platform power.
-As platform agents become more capable and can perform a wider range of tasks, they will be useful to, and used by, more people while still being controllable by platform companies and ultimately by the CEOs of those companies (concentration).
-They will be used in more consequential interactions (degree), and across a wider range of choices (scope).
+As platform agents become more capable, they will be and used by more people while still being controllable by platform companies and ultimately by those companies' CEOs (concentration).
+They will be used in more consequential interactions (degree), and across a wider range of actions (scope).
 We see this as the default pathway for LMAs, for the following reasons:

-\textbf{Path dependency.} New technologies are often molded by the political economy from which they emerge.
-LMAs are no exception.
-Digital technologies of many kinds are currently dominated by platform companies, with significant incentives to capture the emerging market for LMAs.
+\textbf{Path dependency.} New technologies are likely to be molded by the political economy from which they emerge.
+Platform companies dominate the digital economy.
+They have clear incentives to capture the emerging market for LMAs---or else risk losing that dominance.

-\textbf{User base.} Platform companies are incumbents with built-in user bases, such that they do not have to compete for an initial audience for LMAs.
-Platform companies can also use their existing user base to experiment with LMAs and thereby obtain user feedback that in turn enables them to build more effective agents.
-Training agents to perform particular actions also requires substantial existing workflow data, to which platform companies have significant access through their user base.
+\textbf{User base.} Platform companies are incumbents with built-in user bases.
+They do not have to compete for an initial audience for LMAs.
+They can also use their existing user base to obtain feedback, as well as workflow data, that allows building more effective agents.

-\textbf{Realization of AI investment.} Platform companies that have invested in AI will ultimately insist on returns from their investment.
+\textbf{Realization of AI investment.} Platform companies have already invested billions in training AI models.
+They will expect returns on that investment.
 Platform agents are an obvious way to realize those returns~\citep{stripe_adding_2024,linkedin_meet_2024}.
-Indeed, major platforms may develop platform agents if only to prevent competitors' agents from drawing user revenue and attention away from them.
+Some major platforms may even develop platform agents if only to prevent competitors' agents from drawing user revenue and attention away from them.

-\textbf{Competition and incumbents.} The platform economy favors a small number of hyperscale companies.
-To compete effectively, new contenders will strive to achieve scale comparable to that of incumbents.
-The very scale of those incumbents and the fact that the advent of the agent economy presents an historically unprecedented opportunity to unseat some of them also constitutes a powerful incentive for smaller companies to aspire to the same near-hegemonic status.
-In response, incumbents will take steps to defend their market position, acquiring new contenders such as smaller LMA developers where possible, undercutting them and undermining them where not.\footnote{There are many examples of this.
-See e.g.: \citet{mehta_exclusive_2024,wiggers_amazon_2024-1}.}
+\textbf{Competition and incumbents.} The platform economy favors a small number of large companies.
+The advent of the agent economy presents an historically unprecedented opportunity to unseat at least some incumbents.
+This is a powerful incentive for other companies to aim at the near-hegemonic status of existing platform companies.
+In response, incumbents will likely take steps to defend their market position, acquiring new contenders such as smaller LMA developers where possible, undercutting them and undermining them where not \citep{updated_mehta_exclusive_2024,wiggers_amazon_2024-1}.